octavio-cardona/master-thesis-flash-crash/README.md

 This repository contains python codes and results of the master thesis "Identification and Modelling of Ultra Fast Extreme Events in Financial Markets: Mini Flash Crashes"

-The final document is incomplete and with mistakes yet.
+The final document is not published here yet.

 * The codes you can find here are: